pishleback/Algebraeon/README.md

 ## Changing the code-base

-You should fork this repository, make changes, and submit a pull request.
-Submitted code should, where applicable, have associated unit tests.
+Fork this repository, make changes, and submit a pull request.

+If you're unsure what needs doing, have a look through the issue tracker for unassigned issues.

 Algebraeon is organized as a [cargo workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html).
 Run `cargo test` in the root directory to build and run all tests.

 A suggested workflow for testing new features:
 - Create a new binary in `examples/src/bin`, for example `my_main.rs`.
 - To run, use `cargo run --bin my_main` in the root directory.
-- Test any changes to the codebase with unit tests and/or using `my_main.rs`.

 ## CLA